seanslma/maki/Python/Logging/SuppressOutErr.md

 # Suppress stdout and stderr

-## works for stdout/err from c as well
+## works for stdout and stderr from c as well
 https://github.com/facebook/prophet/issues/223
 ```
 class SUPPRESS_STDOUT_STDERR(object):